ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Wagepath/1st Level/Enduring Speed.md

 	- 3 turns.
 - **Effects**:
 	- You increase your adrenaline, enabling you to run further for longer.
-	- For the duration of the psycast, your [[Movement Speed]] is increased by 15ft.
+	- For the duration of this psycast, your [[Movement Speed]] is increased by 15ft.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 10 psyfocus spent above the normal cost for this psycast, the psycast lasts an additional 3 turns.